Wednesday, 10th March 2010

 The best source of names is referrals from someone whose judgment you trust.
 This can be another professional advisor such as an accountant or a friend who has had similar legal issues in the past.
 Ask if they were satisfied with their lawyer.

-The Law Society of South Australia have a free Online Referral Service, where you can select area of law, language and suburb.
+Law Society of South Australia have a free Online Referral Service, where you can select select a lawyer based on their area of law, language and suburb.

 Advertising, including on the internet, local paper or yellow pages provides another source of names.
 Advertising will also often give you an indication of areas of practice of the lawyer.
 Bear in mind that these are advertisements and not recommendations.